jodolrui/glue/README.md

 If you need to use `expose` or `exposed()` outside setup or lifecycle hooks, you can call them on setup and use the instance instead.

-## Typescript errors in file *.vue
+## Typescript errors in *.vue file

-If using Glue with typescript it is possible that your IDE show errors in the `*.vue` file indicating that the variables you exposed to the `<template>` are unknown.
+If using Glue with typescript it is possible that your IDE show errors in the `*.vue` file indicating that variables you exposed to the `<template>` are unknown.
 This issue doesn't break the application, which should work correctly, but they can be annoying.
-To avoid this problem I suggest disabling typescript in the `*.vue` file as follows.
+To avoid this problem I suggest disabling typescript in the `*.vue`.

 Remove `*.vue` extension from `tsconfig.json`: